envoidia/ProjectCelosia/CODESTYLE.md

 ## Whitespace
 - Indent with 4 spaces
-- Wrap at 120 columns
+- Spaces between operators (including after casts)
-- Spaces between operators (including casts)
+- Wrap at 120 columns (in some cases, a little over might be fine)
   - Wrap after operators
 - Opening brackets on the same line with 1 preceding space
 - 1 statement per line
 - 1 line between lines of code that aren't extremely closely related/simple
 - Set `else`/`catch` statements against the closing bracket of the `if`/`try` statement
-- Bracketless statements must be contained to a single line.
-They should generally be avoided
+- Bracketless statements must be contained to a single line and only used for very short lines
 - Any `else` statement combination is allowed (`else if`, `else for`, etc)
 - In switch statements, inline the case, the action, and `break`/`return` if able.
 If not, don't inline any of them